AlexChalakov/awesome-generative-ai-companies/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Make sure the company is put in the correct focus area and fundraising level.
-- And this as well
+- Sources of the fundraising are provided.
-- And don't forget to check this
+- All links are working successfully.

 Thank you for your suggestions!